mets/mets.github.io/index.md

 board, provide feedback, and discuss METS 2, [join the METS mailing list](https://www.loc.gov/standards/mets/mets-list-enter.html).

-## Applications for Editorial Board membership open
+## Applications for Editorial Board membership open -- Call Extended

 Join us in our work!
-The METS Editorial Board is [soliciting applications](callformembers.html) for vacancies in its membership through January 31, 2026.
+The METS Editorial Board is [soliciting applications](callformembers.html) for vacancies in its membership through April 12, 2026.